wurstscript/WurstScript/manual.md

 *Note:* Since wc3 has a micro op limitation, too many operations inside init-blocks may stop it from fully executing.
 In order to avoid this you should only place map-init Stuff inside the init blocks and use timers and own inits for the other stuff.

+# Compiletime Functions
+Compiletime Functions are functions, that get executed when compiling yur script/map.
+They mainly offer the possibility to create Object-Editor Objects via code.

+## Declaration